MotherSky/Ethernaut-Walkthrough/8 - Vault/README.md

 ## Level Completion

 Everything used in a smart contract is publicly visible, even local variables and state variables marked ***private***.
+Marking a variable private only only prevents other contracts from accessing it.
 We can access to the password value from the storage using [web3.eth.getStorageAt](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#getstorageat):

 ```js